veronicaads/arjuna-pyconid2021/README.md

 ## Scraper

 This folder contains python script that used to do web scraping to https://www.kompas.id/kategori/sastra/ as dataset for the model.

 You need to register to  https://www.kompas.id first before use this scraper to fill the email and password parameter.

+Please install all the requirements library at `requirements` folder : `pip install -r requirements.txt`

 ```
 python kompas_sastra_scraper.py --user_email xxxxx@email.com --password xxxxxxxxxx --depth 5